zsnero/Fuzzy-Keyword-Search/README.md

 Fuzzy Keyword Search over cloud

-Project I'm currently working on.
+Currently I'm working on this project.
+I'll keep this updated.